getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

     sdk-init-no-op --> sdk-fail-endpoint
 ```

 On platforms where we can check the stacktrace to find out if the crash is caused by the SDK, we use the stacktrace detection in addition to the checkpoints.
-Furthermore, we should switch to out of process crash detection when it's available.

-# A: Detecting Continuous SDK Crashes
+# A: Detecting Continuous SDK Crashes <a name="a-detecting-continuous-sdk-crashes"></a>

 First, we need to know when our SDKS continuously crash our customers.
 Only then can we act accordingly.
 We can categorize crashes into four different time categories: